gregology/gregology.github.io/_posts/2011-08-03-harley-davidson-motor-scooter.md

   </p>

   <p>
-    After a few hours in paint I had come up with this image &#8220;Harley-Davidson Motor Scooter&#8221;
+    After a few hours in paint I had come up with this image "Harley-Davidson Motor Scooter"
   </p>

   <p>